Bilou4/hubble-berry/README.md

 ### Installing

-+ After cloning the project, go inside the directory `cd hubble-berry`.
++ After cloning the project, go into the directory `cd hubble-berry`.
 + If virtualenv is not installed on your Raspberry PI `pip3 install virtualenv`
 + create a virtual environment (your python version must be greater than 3.6) `virtualenv --python=/usr/local/bin/python3.7 hubble-berry-project`
 + Activate the environment `. activate`